 Arti Ferrera - Senior Deputy City Attorney, City of San José

-Prathyusha Chenji - Intellectual Property Associate, Kilpatrick Townsend & Stockton LLP
+Prathyusha Chenji - Associate, Fish & Richardson, P.C.

 Recent SABA Statements